Catholic Schoolhouse Tour 2: Week 14

 Art

-• Last week, I suggested having your students sit down in front of a window to draw the window and what they see beyond it- tromp l’oeil style.
+• Last week, I suggested having your students sit down in front of a window to draw the window and what they see beyond it- tromp L’oeil style.
 This week try the same exercise except choose a doorway to draw.
-You could even have two of your students sit on either side of the doorway and draw each other though the door!
-Make sure they include the door frame and the door in their drawing for the full tromp l’oeil effect!
+You could even have two of your students sit on either side of the doorway and draw each other through the door!
+Make sure they include the door frame and the door in their drawing for the full tromp L’oeil effect!

 Music